Medieinstitutet/fed24d-case-af-jobtech-team-4-1/README.md

 # 🌱 Kodbanken – Branch Out
 Welcome to **Kodbanken – Branch Out**, a React-based job portal for developers.
 Here you can explore open positions, filter them by tech stack, and commit to your next career step. 🚀

 ## 🔍 Project overview
-The task was to build a custom job portal using [Arbetsförmedlingens JobSearch API](https://jobsearch.api.jobtechdev.se/), with a focus on structured data fetching, clean React architecture, and a tailored design system.
+The task was to build a custom job portal using [Arbetsförmedlingens JobSearch API](https://jobsearch.api.jobtechdev.se/), with a focus on structured data fetching, clean React architecture, routing, and consistent styling using Arbetsförmedlingen's design system (@digi/arbetsformedlingen-react).

 The application makes it easier for developers to:
 - Find jobs based on their stack (Frontend, Backend, Fullstack)
 - Search and filter jobs based on keywords and location
 - Read detailed job ads, including deadlines and employer info
-- Navigate seamlessly across pages with a clean, responsive UI
+- Navigate seamlessly across pages with a clean, responsive UI powered by React Router and accessible design.

 ## ✨ Features